Join Robin Harford and Fran Hale for this exciting one-day practical workshop on wild food foraging and the art of wild fermentation.

 About Your Tutors

-ROBIN HARFORD is an ethnobotanist, wild food educator and creator of eatweeds.co.uk.
+ROBIN HARFORD is a plant-based forager, ethnobotanical researcher, and wild food educator.
+He is the creator of eatweeds.co.uk.
 A specialist in wild edible plants, he has been teaching people about their local edible landscape throughout the UK and beyond since 2008.

 Robin travels extensively documenting and recording the traditional and local use of wild food plants in indigenous cultures, and more recently his work has taken him to Africa, India, SE Asia and Europe.